Mirror of https://codeberg.org/ForgeFed/ForgeFed

 The artifacts produced by this work-group are still in the early stages; and there is still much work to do, and ample design-space for discussion and contributions.
 In order to be most widely adopted, we strive to assemble the most diverse and representative group of stake-holders including: users, implementers, and various domain experts.
 Anyone who is experienced with working on an existing forge or a federated "social" service, or who is planning to implement new ones, and anyone with experience in writing technical specification documents, or has UX expertise is encouraged to join the work-group and/or contribute artifacts.
-Please submit any tangible contributions (artwork, software, documentation) and technical critique regarding the published artifacts to the ForgeFed issue tracker and ForgeFed wiki on NotABug, or the ForgeFed mirror on Pagure.
+Please submit any tangible contributions (artwork, software, documentation) and technical critique regarding the published artifacts to the [ForgeFed issue tracker][notabug-issues] and [ForgeFed wiki][notabug-wiki] on NotABug.

 Connect with ForgeFed on the fediverse for progress updates and general tooting.

 All artifacts produced by the ForgeFed work-group are freely available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 All contributions to the wiki must also be offered freely as such.